 Now if you run the app using the simulator you will initially see the portrait screen.
-If you rotate the simulator to landscape mode - use Ctrl-F11 - then, depending on the speed of your machine you will see a pause where the portrait layout is visible and then it will change to the landscape layout.
+If you rotate the simulator to landscape mode use the menu to the right, you will see a pause where the portrait layout is visible and then it will change to the landscape layout.

 If you also view the app on a range of devices you can rotate to landscape and see your custom landscape layout.